anewj/UserManagementAPI/README.md

 # Spring boot user authentication Application

-One Paragraph of project description goes here
+Spring boot application to kick start any Spring API.
+This application uses **JWT** for authentication of the user and MongoDB as database.
+Use this application for pre-configured User Management and authentication System.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development purposes.

 ### Prerequisites